jmacdotorg/plerd/README.md

     # or
     cpanm --force Plerd

-Alternately, you can run these commands under \`sudo\` to install Sweat at the system level.
+Alternately, you can run these commands under \`sudo\` to install Plerd at the system level.

 If everything installed as it should, then you should have the `plerdall` and `plerdwatcher` programs in your command path.